xirba13/The-Battle-Cats-Unite-Editor/README.md

 # The-Battle-Cats-Unite-Editor
 A save editor for the switch game "The Battle Cats Unite!".

-You need to have Java installed on your PC in order to run the porgram.
+You need to have Java installed on your PC in order to run the program.
 Currently you can edit the values ​​of the Cat Food, Rare tickets, Cat Tickets, Platinum Tickets, XP, Catfruits and Seeds and also unlock all the Units and complete Enemy Guide.

 I tested it in the 1.0.7 Japanese version and in the 1.0.0  Southeast Asia version (Catfruits, Seeds, Units and Enemies unlock only tested in 1.0.7 Japanese).